 In addition, you can find a small water park in Bright to keep cool during the warmer weather.
 Nearby rivers are also popular for people who like panning for gold or metal detectors.
 The surrounding towns of Harrietville and Myrtleford are worth visiting, and a trip to the top of Mount Hotham is certainly an experience.

-Wineries like Ringer Reef serves a mean cheese platter and Nightingale Brothers Alpine produce sell all kinds of jams, spreads, apple juices, ciders, and local artisanal produce.
+Wineries like Ringer Reef serve a mean cheese platter and Nightingale Brothers Alpine Produce sell all kinds of jams, spreads, apple juices, ciders, and local artisanal produce.
 Yum!

 Facilities at Discovery Parks Bright